sunkencity999/typemagic/macos/README.md

 ## 7. Xcode Project Integration (Current State)

 - **Project location**: `typemagic/typemagic.xcodeproj`
 - **Dependency graph**: the project consumes the local Swift package `../macos` as `TypeMagicKit`.
 All core logic, UI, and provider networking live in that package.
-The app target only hosts the `@main` entry point (`TypeMagicApp`) which renders the exported `TypeMagicMenuBarScene` from the package.
+The app target is now a thin SwiftUI `App` that delegates to `TypeMagicAppCoordinator`, which creates a native `NSStatusItem` (always visible wand icon) hosting the SwiftUI popover.
 - **Toolchain requirement**: both the Swift package and the Xcode target are set to **Swift 5.8 / Xcode 14.3+**.
 Earlier toolchains cannot resolve the manifest.
 If you open the project in a newer Xcode (15.x/16.x) it will still compile because Swift is backwards compatible.
 - **Resolving the package**: after opening the project, choose **File ▸ Packages ▸ Reset Package Caches** (or “Resolve Package Versions”) if Xcode shows “Package resolution errors”.
 Because the dependency is local (`../macos`), it resolves instantly once caches are cleared.
 - **Resolving the package**: after opening the project, choose **File ▸ Packages ▸ Reset Package Caches** (or “Resolve Package Versions”) if Xcode shows “Package resolution errors”.
 Because the dependency is local (`../macos`), it resolves instantly once caches are cleared.
 Xcode generates its own `Package.resolved` file inside the workspace; we intentionally do **not** commit one so the local filesystem path can vary per developer.